ualib/agda-algebras/README.md

 bundle exec jekyll build
 ```

-In practice, we use the script `generate-md`, *inside the UALib directory*, to process the `.lagda` files and put the resulting markdown output in the right place, and then using the script `jekyll-serve` to invoke the following commands
+In practice, we use the script `generate-md`, *inside the UniversalAlgebra directory*, to process the `.lagda` files and put the resulting markdown output in the right place, and then using the script `jekyll-serve` to invoke the following commands

 ```
-cp html/UALib.md index.md
+cp html/UniversalAlgebra.md index.md
 cp html/*.html html/*.md .
 bundle install --path vendor
 bundle exec jekyll serve --watch --incremental